Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Scattering description of single vacancy

 This ``spectral asymmetry'', of topological origin \cite{atiyah1975spectral}, eventually amounts to a counting of zero modes only.

 All together, the fractional pseudo-scalar charge, the resulting Coulomb-like potential \footnote{The sign of the Coulomb potential depends on $\sgn M$ and whether the vacancy is from sublattice $T_A$ or $T_B$.
-The resulting spectrum remains unchanged in either case but will represent particle or hole states accordingly.} and the lifting of the $j = \pm 1/2$ degeneracy provide a comprehensive explanation to the STM measurements performed at a vacancy location in graphene \cite{Ovdat2017}.
-Note that the charge density \eqref{eq: div} does not display otherwise expected Friedel-like oscillations for the screening of a scalar charge \footnote{Choosing boundary conditions that project the zero modes onto a different angular momentum subspace results in a non-Coulomb vacuum charge potential inconsistent with the existence of the quantum phase transition observed in \cite{Ovdat2017}}.
-This is yet another indication of the topological nature of the charge expressed by a finite Index \eqref{eq: pseudocharge}, resulting only from the choice of boundary conditions \eqref{eq: chiralbcs} and insensitive to both perturbations and specific features of large energy dispersion law.
-These findings constitute an original example of a non-zero Index in an open space, independent of the existence of an underlying gauge field (above one spatial dimension).
-A finite $Q$ thus describes the physics of a topological defect.
+The resulting spectrum remains unchanged in either case but will represent particle or hole states accordingly.} and the lifting of the $j = \pm 1/2$ degeneracy provide a comprehensive explanation to the observation of a vacancy charge and parity breaking obtained by STM measurements at a vacancy location in graphene \cite{Ovdat2017}.
+Note that the charge density \eqref{eq: point charge density} does not display otherwise expected Friedel-like oscillations for the screening of a scalar charge.

+These findings thus constitute an original example of a non-zero Index in an open space, independent of the existence of an underlying gauge field (above one spatial dimension).